Recurrent artery of Heubner

 Origin and course

-The recurrent artery of Heubner provides vascular supply mainly to 8:
+The recurrent artery of Heubner provides vascular supply mainly to the following brain structures 8:

 head of the caudate nucleus